Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Table is cleaned and disinfected (contact time followed).

-Loops/leads/restraints are cleaned as required.
+Loops, leads, and restraints are cleaned as required.

-Clippers/blades are cleaned and disinfected, then UV-disinfected and cooled/oiled.
+Clippers and blades are cleaned and disinfected, then UV-disinfected and cooled/oiled.

-Combs/brushes/scissors are cleaned, disinfected, and UV-disinfected.
+Combs, brushes, and scissors are cleaned, disinfected, and UV-disinfected.

 Towels are replaced (no reuse).

-Hands are washed/sanitised before the next pet.
+Hands are washed or sanitised before the next pet.

 C) After Closing (Daily)